chrispyfrey/Mobile_MERN_Marketplace/README.md

 ## Goal

-Extend the [MERN Marketplace](https://github.com/shamahoque/mern-marketplace/tree/master) to include a mobile client and the option to round to the next dollar amount as a charity donation.
+Extend the [MERN Marketplace](https://github.com/shamahoque/mern-marketplace/tree/master) to include a mobile client and the option to round to the next dollar amount as a charity donation during checkout.
 ## Technologies
 - MongoDB
 - Express